Johan Cruyff: Return to Barcelona as manager and building "the Dream Team"

-After having appeared for the club as a player, Cruyff returned to Barcelona for the 1988–89 season, this time to take up his new role as coach of the first team.
-Before returning to Barcelona, however, Cruyff had already built up plenty of experience as a coach/manager.
-In the Netherlands, he was strongly praised for the attacking flair he imposed on his sides and also for his commendable work as talent spotter.
-With Barça, Cruyff started work with a completely remodelled side after the previous season's scandal, known as the "Hesperia Mutiny" ("El Motí de l'Hespèria" in Catalan).
-His second in command was Carles Rexach, who had already been at the club for a year.
-Cruyff immediately had his Barça charges playing his attractive brand of football and the results did not take long in coming.
-But, this did not just happen with the first team, the youth teams also displayed that same attacking style, something that made it easier for reserve players to make the switch to first team football.
+Cruyff retained his previous assistant Tonny Bruins Slot and hired his former teammate Carles Rexach as assistant coach.
+He banned the board members from the locker room.
+With Barça, Cruyff also started work with a completely remodelled side after the previous season's scandal.
 As Sid Lowe noted, when Cruyff took over as manager, Barcelona of the late 1980s "were a club in debt and in crisis.
 Results were bad, performances were worse, the atmosphere terrible and attendances down, while even the relationship between the president of the club Josep Lluís Núñez and the president of the Spanish autonomous community they represented, Jordi Pujol, had deteriorated.
 It did not work immediately but he [Cruyff] recovered the identity he had embodied as a player.
 He took risks, and rewards followed."